-- Teachers will organise a personalised plan for the child. - Teachers will keep in touch via Weduc and phone calls. - SENCo will make weekly contact with vulnerable children via phone.
+- Teachers will organise a personalised plan for the child. - Teachers will keep in touch twice a week via Weduc and phone calls. - SENCo will make weekly contact with vulnerable children via phone.

 If a class or year group bubble has to self-isolate or whole school lockdown: